DjangoCRM/django-crm/docs/crm_system_overview.md

 # Django-CRM Overview

 Free CRM management [software](https://github.com/DjangoCRM/django-crm/) is designed to optimize the management of customer interactions, streamline processes, and enhance data-driven decision-making.
+The customer crm software leverages the Django framework, ensuring ease of development, customization, and deployment.
 Below is a comprehensive overview of its key features and functionalities:

-## Features of the CRM software package
+## Key Features of all Applications in the CRM software package

+The **CRM app** in Django-CRM is the central hub for managing customer interactions, commercial requests, and sales processes.
+Its features are designed to streamline operations and provide actionable insights for sales managers, operators, and administrators.

 ### User Access and Roles